Water quality and flood risk

 Historic efforts to reduce flooding by straightening and deepening river channels mean that floodwaters can’t spill out onto the floodplain as they once did and most of the original floodplain wetland systems have been removed.
 The result is that water is sent even more rapidly towards the large urban centres that are often built low down the river system, often causing damage through flooding.

-Climate change is a major pressure on our rivers.
-More intense rainfall events mean that flooding is more likely and longer, more intense droughts mean that periods of low flows are more likely.
+Climate change is a major pressure on our rivers and water resources.
+More intense rainfall events mean that flooding is more likely and longer; more intense droughts mean that periods of low flows are more likely.

 2. What we need to do and where